Contingencies for Online Course Development

 This 5-minute, questionnaire-based, tool will help any instructor assess their readiness to teach remotely and online.

-Strategies to support academic integrity and copyright considerations for online and remote courses.
+Best practices and alternative formats for online and remote courses.

 Teaching and Learning Online Courses